koeves/litstudy-pat/README.md

 <figcaption>Haskell snippet with an incomplete pattern</figcaption>
 </figure>

-It is, therefore, crucial to ensure that patterns are complete.
-A related notion for term rewriting systems is quasi-reducibility introduced in , that ensures that the evaluation cannot get stuck.
+A notion related to pattern completeness is quasi-reducibility , that ensures that the evaluation cannot get stuck.
 The difference between the two notions are discussed in section
 <a href="#quasi-intro" data-reference-type="ref"
-data-reference="quasi-intro">1.3</a>.
+data-reference="quasi-intro">2.2</a>.

-## Preliminaries and Notation
+# Preliminaries

 Given a signature $`\Sigma`$ a set of function symbols $`f \in \Sigma`$ and a set of variables $`\mathcal{X}`$, we say that terms